reverentgeek/node-weight-tracker/docs/blog-post.md

 module.exports = [ home ];
 ```

 The previous code defines one route, `home`, which returns the text "hello world!"
-The module exports an array of routes, as you will be adding more routes to this module later.
+The module exports an array of routes (you will be adding more routes to this module later).

 Open the `package.json` file and find the `scripts` section.
 Add the following script to this section.